kinow/auto-mhm-test-domains/README.md

 ## Running

-You will need an Autosubmit experiment first, so that you can import the configuration files from this repository.
+You will need an Autosubmit experiment first, so that you can import the configuration files from this Git repository.
 Run the following command to create a new Autosubmit experiment.

 ```bash